Barbie of Swan Lake: Production

-The huge success of the first two Barbie videos, Barbie in the Nutcracker and Barbie as Rapunzel, led to Mattel deciding to make a third film. with the movie being announced by Mainframe in September 2002.
+The huge success of the first two Barbie videos, Barbie in the Nutcracker and Barbie as Rapunzel, led to Mattel deciding to make a third film.
+The movie was announced by Mainframe in September 2002.
 Barbie of Swan Lake's story is based on the 19th-century German fairy tale "Swan Lake".

-As with Barbie's first ballet film Barbie in the Nutcracker, Barbie of Swan Lake was choreographed by the New York City Ballet master-in-chief Peter Martins, and features the movement of New York City Ballet dancers computer animated through motion capture imaging.
-The dancers were filmed over two days for the ballet sequences with 16 light-emitting cameras that tracked their movements based on reflective squares attached to the dancers' elbows, wrists and legs.
+As with Barbie's first ballet film, Barbie in the Nutcracker, Barbie of Swan Lake was choreographed by the New York City Ballet Master in Chief Peter Martins, and features the movement of New York City Ballet dancers computer animated through motion capture imaging.
+The dancers were filmed over two days for the ballet sequences with 16 light-emitting cameras that tracked their movements based on reflective squares attached to the dancers' elbows, wrists, and legs.
 The production team at Mainframe Entertainment then superimposed the motion capture data onto computer models of the movie characters, and animated the characters' faces.
 Motion capture performer Cailin Stadnyk portrayed Barbie's movements, while ballerina Maria Kowroski performed the character's dancing scenes.